raspberrypilearning/3D-scene/en/step_3.md

 ![Backdrop with furniture and chairs](images/challenge2-backdrop-bedroom.png){:width="1000px"}

+--- task ---

+Add a backdrop of your choice.
+Don’t worry about it too much, you can change it as you develop your idea.
+Below are some examples of **How to …**.
+You can use these if you need a reminder, or to understand blocks in more detail.

 --- collapse ---
 ---

-title: Choose a Backdrop
+title: Choose a backdrop

 ---

-In the bottom-right of the **Stage pane**, click on **Choose a Backdrop**.
+In the bottom-right corner of the Stage pane, click on **Choose a Backdrop**.
 ![Image of Choose a Backdrop](images/stage-choose.png)

-You can search for a backdrop or browse for one by category or theme.
+You can search for a backdrop, or browse for one by category or theme.
 Click on a backdrop to select it.
 ![Image of Backdrop Library](images/backdrop.png)

 --- /collapse ---

 --- /task ---

 --- task ---

 Add your first sprite.
-You will always be able to change the way it looks or add more sprites later.
+You will be able to change the way it looks or add more sprites later.

+--- /collapse ---

 --- collapse ---
 ---